HSNPipeline/AnalyzeTEMPLATE/README.md

 Add any details about repository layout here.

 This repository is set up in the following way:
-- `code/` contains custom code and utilities for doing the analyses
+- `code/` contains custom code and utilities
 - `notebooks/` contains notebooks for exploring analyses
 - `scripts/` contains stand alone scripts